sureshsarda/sureshsarda.github.io/books/programming.md

     1. SOLID
     3. KISS
     4. Correct-Clean-Concise-Optimize in that order
-    5. Human Readable Code?
+    5. Writing clean code
-2. Debugging and your IDE
+2. [Debugging and your IDE][debugging]
-    1. How to debug
+    1. Printing variable value on console is not how you debug
 3. Strings
     1. Encoding
     2. Big Endian and Little Endian